 International Journalism MA

-The International Journalism MA is a one-year practical course in which you will develop skills in print, radio, TV and online journalism.
-You will learn how to gather and report news alongside an international group of students who will become your future professional network.
-The course is designed for students from outside the UK.
+The International Journalism MA is a one-year professional/practice course in which you will develop skills in journalism and thinking about journalism in a global context.
+You will learn how to gather and report in various styles and modes for a range of media (print, broadcast, online).
+You will also explore the contemporary global domain of journalism.
+The course attracts students from all over the world who will become your future professional network.

 You will benefit from: